Grimcheese/LearnPythonProjects/README.md

     where it searches for a specific number selected by the user.

 5/ Calculator
     A calculator program built in python.
 A calculator with a GUI that provides basic calculator functions; +, -, *, /.
 User enters numbers and then pushes buttons to get results.
+GUI is created using windows, frames and widgets from the TKinter module.
         ToDo
             Add scientific calculator functionality